-We have now entered the magical time of year when I get to turn off my oven and cook as many of my meals as possible on the grill outside.
-This will be the second summer my husband and I have owned a grill (our second summer of home-owning!), and we're coming up on our third grill cleaner.
+We are about to enter the magical time of year when I get to turn off my oven and cook as many of my meals as possible on the grill outside.
+This will be the third summer my husband and I have owned a grill (our third summer of home-owning!).
+And we've finally found a grill-cleaning tool that we actually like!

 The first one we had featured nylon bristles, which melted almost instantly.
 It's easier to scrape off bits of food and gristle when the grates are hot, so I'd let the grill cool a little and then I'd have at it.
 Just a few uses in, the bristles melted down to the wire.
 I suppose I should have waited even longer before cleaning the grill each time, but then I'd have to scrub even harder and run the risk of the grates not coming as clean as I'd prefer.